FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/use_iasp.md

 {
-    "title": "Use an IASP (optionally)",
+    "title": "Use an independent ASP (optionally)",
     "linkTitle": "Use an IASP (optionally)",
     "weight": "210"
 }## About independent ASPs (IASP)